 What Is Critical Thinking?

-Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.
+Critical thinking is the process of skillfully conceptualizing, applying, and evaluating information gathered from observation, experience, reflection, or communication.

-To summarize, critical thinking is the ongoing process and application of fairness and intellectual honesty in the gathering and presenting of information with an ever increasing gradient towards objectivity as your ability to use critical thinking is improved.
+To summarize, critical thinking is the ongoing application of intellectual honesty in the examination of information.

 Critical Thinking Examples in Questioning